jelte/blizzard-api/readme.md

 ----

-- Have the Api return Call specific responses. when calling getGuild you should get a Guild object as response. when calling getItem you should get a Item object as response
+- Have the Api return Call specific responses.
+When calling getGuild you should get a Guild object as response.
+When calling getItem you should get a Item object as response.
+- add TTL to Http Curl Adapter as it doesn't return an expires header.
+- add TTL ArrayCache
 - Add more unit tests
 - Document Http Adapters